-- (a) An ATS provider shall determine the need for establishing standard routes for taxiing aircraft at each of its aerodromes it operates at. - (b) Where determined necessary, standard routes for taxiing aircraft shall be established on an aerodrome between runways, aprons and maintenance areas. - (c) Where established, standard routes for taxiing aircraft shall be identified by designators distinctively different from those of the runways and ATS routes.
+- (a) Where necessary, standard routes for taxiing aircraft should be established on an aerodrome between runways, aprons and maintenance areas.
+Such routes should be direct, simple and where practicable, designed to avoid traffic conflicts. - (b) Standard routes for taxiing aircraft should be identified by designators distinctively different from those of the runways and ATS routes.